 This British Columbia kid leapt right into the WHL after a very successful prior season in midget.
 He was quietly effective for the Winterhawks with a dozen points and has already had some production this season.
 The downside to him is his size at 5’9″, 170 pounds, but if his offensive numbers stay strong he might open some eyes in the scouting community.

 Prince Albert: Cole Fonstad

 While a bit of a smallish forward at 5’10” and 160 pounds, this Saskatchewan product put up excellent numbers in bantam and less showy numbers in midget, but managed to put together a rock-solid performance as a WHL rookie with the Raiders.
-A right shot center with good hockey sense, Fonstad may be bumping up against the limitations of his size but he’s managed to use his skills to adapt to the WHL game effectively.
+A left shot center with good hockey sense, Fonstad may be bumping up against the limitations of his size but he’s managed to use his skills to adapt to the WHL game effectively.